Arthur-Huan/DATA_project/README.md

 - If using Ppython: `python -m chirrup menu`
 - If using Poetry: `poetry run python -m chirrup menu`

-## Database initialization
+## Database Initialization

-As end users should not need to initalize the database, there is no command for it in the CLI.
+As end users should not need to initialize the database, there is no command for it in the CLI.
 However, you can manually run `database_setup.py` in the `chirrup` sub-directory.
-Alternatively, use the CLI as usual, and a databsae will be initalized for you.
+Alternatively, use the CLI as usual; a database will be initalized for you.